 About EI2KC

-I was first licenced as EI8GHB in October 2009 but has been fascinated by radio communications since I was young.
+I was first licenced as EI8GHB in October 2009 (later upgrading to EI2KC in March 2010), but had been fascinated by radio communications since I was young.
 My first encounter with radio, apart from the commercial FM band and RTE Radio 1 on medium wave was listening to the control tower at Dublin Airport in the 1980s.
 My brother became active on 11 metres and I soon became fascinated by radio propagation and later followed onto this band.
 He became licenced as a ham in the early 1990s and due to lack of confidence in my mathematical abilities I never thought I would be able to pass the ham test.

 Anthony (Tony) EI2KC